blz-it/aec-2024-skill08-s4-api/docs/s4-api-docs.md

 This endpoint uses HTTP Long Polling, meaning the connection will remain open until an action is available.
 Clients should make a request to this endpoint and wait for a response.
 Once a response is received, the client should immediately make another request to continue receiving actions.

-For the initial request, it is possible to pass the query parameter `wait=false` to get the current action immediately.

 ```
 GET /events/:id/subscribe
 ```